A Rake's Progress: IV – The Arrest

-In the fourth, he narrowly escapes arrest for debt by Welsh bailiffs (as signified by the leeks, a Welsh emblem, in their hats) as he travels in a sedan chair to a party at St. James's Palace to celebrate Queen Caroline's birthday on Saint David's Day (Saint David is the patron saint of Wales).
-On this occasion he is saved by the intervention of Sarah Young, the girl he had earlier rejected; she is apparently a dealer in millinery and pays the bill.
+In the fourth, he narrowly escapes arrest for debt by Welsh bailiffs (as signified by the leeks, a Welsh emblem, in their hats) as he travels in a sedan chair to a party at St James's Palace to celebrate Queen Caroline's birthday on Saint David's Day.
+Saint David is the patron saint of Wales.
+On this occasion he is saved by the intervention of Sarah Young, the girl he had earlier rejected.
+She is apparently a dealer in millinery and pays the bill.

 In comic relief, a man filling a street lantern spills the oil on Tom's head.
-This is a sly reference to how blessings on a person were accompanied by oil poured on the head; in this case, the 'blessing' being the 'saving' of Tom by Sarah, although Rakewell, being a rake, will not take the moral lesson to heart.
+This is a sly reference to how blessings on a person were accompanied by oil poured on the head.
+In this case, the "blessing" being the "saving" of Tom by Sarah, although Rakewell, being a rake, will not take the moral lesson to heart.
 In the engraved version, lightning flashes in the sky toward White's gambling club and a young pickpocket has just emptied Tom's pocket.
-At the lower right urchins are gambling.
-The painting, however, shows the young thief stealing Tom's cane, and has no lightning.
+At the lower right, urchins are gambling.
+The painting shows the young thief stealing Tom's cane, and has no lightning.

 V – The Marriage

-In the fifth, Tom attempts to salvage his fortune by marrying a rich but aged and ugly old maid at St Marylebone.
-In the background, Sarah arrives, holding their child while her indignant mother struggles with a guest.
+In the fifth, Tom attempts to salvage his fortune by marrying a wealthy but old and ugly spinster at the St Marylebone Parish Church.
+In the background, Sarah arrives, holding their child while her indignant mother struggles with another repudiated lover and her mother.
 It looks as though Tom's eyes are already upon the pretty maid to his new wife's left during the nuptials.